seirdotexe/seirdotexe/README.md

 ### Hi there 👋

 Nice to meet you!
-My name is Seir, a Junior System Administrator and hobbyist (backend) Node.js developer, that wants to automate everything!
+My name is Seir, a fulltime System Administrator and hobbyist backend Node.js developer that wants to automate everything!

 [![GitHub stats](https://github-readme-stats.vercel.app/api?username=seirdotexe&show_icons=true&theme=dark)]()